marcusoftnet/marcusoftnet.github.io/_posts/2014-02-07-mnb-express.md

 #### directory and static

-`directory()` - that helps you configure directories, together with `static()` it can help you to serve up static files; like your client-side JavaScript application for example.
+`directory()` - that helps you configure directories.
+Together with `static()`, it can help you to serve up static files, like your client-side JavaScript application for example.

-#### app.param() - an example of middleware, that is really powerful
+#### app.param() - an example of middleware that is really powerful

 The one middleware that impressed me the most, so far, is `app.param()`.
 This can help you do some really powerful stuff, in just a few lines of code.
-To show this I'm going to [lean on an example from this site](http://webapplog.com/tutorial-node-js-and-mongodb-json-rest-api-server-with-mongoskin-and-express-js/) and walk you through it:
+To show this, I'm going to [lean on an example from this site](http://webapplog.com/tutorial-node-js-and-mongodb-json-rest-api-server-with-mongoskin-and-express-js/) and walk you through it:

 ```javascript
 app.param('id', function(req, res, next, id) {